We're back. Rebuilt payments. More ways to get paid. First month 80% off. Claim →

 What is the best Deel alternative for a US company paying contractors?

 It depends on your roster.
-For a variable or low-frequency roster where contractors come and go, Omnivoo Contract Management is the flat-fee alternative at $49 per finalized contract with no recurring seat fee.
+For teams that want a published per-seat price with competitive FX and a simple 1% contractor withdrawal fee, Omnivoo Contract Management is $49 per contractor per month with the exchange rate passed through at cost.
 For IP-sensitive work where you want the platform to own its own entities, Remote fits.
 For a company already standardized on one HR and IT suite, Rippling keeps contractor pay in the same place.
 For teams that only need to move money and handle their own contracts, Wise is a rail.
 Match the alternative to how your roster actually behaves.

 Why would I look for a Deel alternative at all?